 Well, it exists, and it’s the reason why American politics has mostly moved leftward over the last century.
 But this isn’t the same thing as saying that the Democratic party is all-powerful.

 For example, where were the omnipotent Democrats when the Supreme Court decided Bush v.
 Gore?
 What about when the United States invaded Iraq in 2003, or when every attempt to slow down climate change by restricting CO2 emissions has failed miserably?
-Why didn’t they stop the GOP from gerrymandering the House in 2010?
+Why didn’t the Democrats stop the GOP from gerrymandering the House in 2010?

 I could go on and on.
 But I started this post by asking a question: “Who Has The Power?”
 Since both Republican and Democratic office-holders are constantly finding their actions stimmied by the other side, and since there aren’t any grand conspiracies secretly running things, and since I’m not naïve enough to mistake our present system for the Founders’ “checks and balances” working the way they’re supposed to, I’m going to need to find another answer.